PART 32: FREQUENT FLYERS

 “So anyway, welcome to November 12th,” present (yet technically future?)
 Carrie said.
 “Now let’s hurry up and get inside.
 You need to tend to your scrapes and bruises, plus it’s about to pour rain.”

 They all headed off to Frank’s place.
-None of them paid any attention to the thirty-something male sitting in the parked car nearby.
+None of them paid any attention to the thirty-something male sitting in the parked car nearby, as he scribbled on a notepad.

 “5:44,” Frank said.
 He closed the pocket watch and moved to put it back in the machine.
 “You past versions got that?
 That’s the time you all appeared here, so that’s the time when Carrie will have to save herself today after you all go back.”

 “You were expecting us then,” the second Frank realized.
-“Which… makes sense.
+“That… makes sense.
 Good to know we’ll make a safe return trip.”
 He rubbed his forehead.
 “Though I’m having trouble understanding how we can be here simultaneously.
-I mean, it makes sense if we go into the past, making that the present, but now that our present is the future…?”
+I mean, it makes sense if we go into the past, making that the present, but now that our present is the future instead…?”

 In Frank’s sitting room there were now two Franks, two Carries, two Lucis, one Chartreuse and one Tim.
 Past Luci cleared her throat.
 “Try thinking about why the pocket watch actually worked instead,” she offered.
 “That’s the part that’s blowing my mind.”